Which city is cheaper, Istanbul or Tallinn?

 Let's take a look at the differences and similarities between Istanbul and Tallinn.
 Then, you can decide for yourself which place is better for your next trip.

-You'll find many recognizable landmarks that put Istanbul on the map.
+The museums and tourist attractions in Istanbul are world-renowned.
 With such a long and diverse religious and political history, it has many museums, mosques, churches, and archeological sites that you can visit.
 Some of the most famous sights include the Hagia Sophia, Topkapi Sarayi, and the Blue Mosque.

 There are many up and coming restaurants in the Tallinn area.
 Food is affordable and hearty.
 Many dishes incorporate rye bread, pork, smoked fish, potatoes, or dairy products.
 You'll also find a lot of variation in dishes between seasons.

-The nightlife scene is relatively similar in Tallinn and Istanbul.
+The superb nightlife scene is relatively similar in Tallinn and Istanbul.

 Tallinn has a large number of nightlife venues.
 As it's grown in popularity with tourists, the city has put itself on the map as a top party destination in Eastern Europe.
 There's an active bar and club scene, but there are also art venues and other creative activities for everyone.

-Tallinn and Istanbul both have historical old towns that attract visitors.
+Tallinn and Istanbul both have amazing historical old towns that attract visitors.

 The rich history of Tallinn can be explored in its historical center.
 The city's medieval old town is at the heart of it's tourist attractions.
 The Gothic architecture, local restaurants, and cobblestone streets give the city a fairytale charm.